 The Latest Technology

-You know that the technology is ever changing and it plays a pivotal role in the production of dental lab work.
-With digital scanning, 3D digital printing, and efficient milling units, an exceptional dental lab must keep investing and advancing with technology in order to meet the needs of their clients.
+Technology is ever changing and it plays a pivotal role in the production of dental lab work.
+With digital scanning, 3D digital printing, and efficient milling units are essentials for an exceptional dental lab.
+Labs must continue to invest and advance with technology in order to meet the ever changing needs of their clients.

 Knowledge & Expertise

 An excellent dental lab holds many years of industry experience.
-Do the certified lab technicians, and support team working in the lab, have ongoing training just as the dentist or his/her team does?
-These are great inquiries when seeking a new lab partnership for your practice.
-Call them and talk to them.
-Are they happy and knowledgeable?
+Certified lab technicians, and support team working in the lab, have ongoing training just as the dentist and his/her team does?

 Use of Modern Materials